 How To Sell a House By Owner In Georgia

-If you’re selling your house own house in Georgia, there are a few things you need to do in order to ensure a smooth transaction.
+If you’re selling your house in Georgia, there are a few things you need to do to ensure a smooth transaction.

-2. Have your home inspected.
-This will give you an idea of any repairs that need to be made before putting your house on the market.
+- Have your home inspected.
+This will give you an idea of any repairs needed before putting your house on the market.

-3. Choose the right real estate agent.
-If you’re not comfortable selling your house on your own, you can work with a real estate agent to get it listed and sold.
+- Choose the right real estate agent.
+If you’re uncomfortable selling your house alone, you can work with a real estate agent to list and sell it.

-4. Market your home effectively.
-List your house on popular real estate websites, and make sure to include plenty of photos and detailed information about the property.
+- Market your home effectively.
+List your house on popular real estate websites, and include plenty of photos and detailed information about the property.

-5. Negotiate with buyers.
-Once you receive an offer, you’ll need to negotiate with the buyer in order to come to an agreement on the sale price.
+- Negotiate with buyers.
+Once you receive an offer, you must negotiate with the buyer to agree on the sale price.

 Paperwork For Selling A House Without a Realtor